Boppalex/MoonshotProject/documents/functional/functional.md

 ## Risk

-### Data Security & Integrity
+### 5.1 Data Security & Integrity

 - **Authentication:**
-  - Minimal login authentication is implemented to control access, even though the application primarily manages non-sensitive food ingredient data.
+  - Optional sign-in, is implemented to control access, even though the application primarily manages non-sensitive food ingredient data.
   - Should the scope expand to include sensitive information (e.g., card details), enhanced authentication and security protocols will be introduced.

 - **Data Sensitivity:**